Tibetan rug: History

-The carpet-making industry in Tibet stretches back hundreds if not thousands of years, yet as a lowly craft, it was not mentioned in early writings, aside from occasional references to the rugs owned by prominent religious figures.
+The carpet-making industry in Tibet boasts a history spanning over a thousand years.
+Yet considered as a lowly craft, it was not mentioned in early writings, aside from occasional references to the rugs owned by prominent religious figures.
 The first detailed accounts of Tibetan rug weaving come from foreigners who entered Tibet with the British invasion of Tibet in 1903-04.
 Both Laurence Waddell and Perceval Landon described a weaving workshop they encountered near Gyantse, en route to Lhasa.
 Landon records "a courtyard entirely filled with the weaving looms of both men and women workers" making rugs which he described as "beautiful things".
-The workshop was owned and run by one of the local aristocratic families, which was the norm in premodern Tibet.
-Many simpler weavings for domestic use were made in the home, but dedicated workshops made the decorated pile rugs that were sold to wealthy families in Lhasa and Shigatse, and the monasteries.
+The workshop was owned and run by one of the local aristocratic families, which was the norm in pre-modern Tibet.
+Many simpler weavings for domestic use were made at home, but dedicated workshops made decorated pile rugs that were sold to wealthy families in Lhasa and Shigatse, and monasteries.
 The monastic institutions housed thousands of monks, who sat on long, low platforms during religious ceremonies, that were nearly always covered in hand-woven carpets for comfort.
 Wealthier monasteries replaced these carpets regularly, providing income, or taking gifts in lieu of taxation, from hundreds or thousands of weavers.

 From its heyday in the 19th and early 20th century, the Tibetan carpet industry fell into serious decline in the second half of the 20th.
-The illegal Chinese invasion of Tibet that began in 1959 was later exacerbated by land collectivization that enabled rural people to obtain a livelihood without weaving, and reduced the power of the landholding monasteries.
-Many of the aristocratic families who formerly organized the weaving fled to India and Nepal during this period, along with their money and management expertise.
+The Chinese invasion of Tibet that began in 1959 was later exacerbated by land collectivization that enabled rural people to obtain a livelihood without weaving, and reduced the power of the landholding monasteries.
+Many of the aristocratic families who formerly participated in the weaving industry fled to India and Nepal during this period, along with their money and management expertise.